 meditation, with an emphasis on instruction and attention to detail.

 Becky's collection of 5-minute, imagery-guided meditations, Moonbeams & Fireflies, was

 Beginner - Intermediate.

-Melanie Sharp, RYT since 2011 and a long time member of the Marietta Center for Yoga and Well Being community, will begin teaching on October 4 for the adult Tuesday morning class at 11:30.
+Melanie Sharp, RYT since 2011 and a long time member of the Marietta Center for Yoga and Well Being community, teaches the Tuesday morning class at 11:30.
 Melanie’s teaching combines the styles of hatha yoga, vinyasa flow, restorative and yin yoga, with a little bit of mediation and breath work added in.
 Melanie’s teaching helps students to work on increasing strength, flexibility, and coordination, while learning to listen to their own bodies.
 Her classes are gentle, but with opportunities for students to challenge themselves if they want to.
 Participants in Melanie's class will learn to relax in poses and in life, and to laugh and have fun in the process.
-She can be reached at firstname.lastname@example.org or 404-217-6428.
+She can be reached at email@example.com or 404-217-6428.

 Stegman, BS, MAud, CR, RYT completed

 her 200 hour yoga teacher training at Marietta Center for Yoga and Well Being,

 Yoga for Scoliosis Certification, and is the only certified yoga for scoliosis

 trainer in the State of Georgia.
 Bev has worked in the healthcare industry

 for over 28 years.
 She currently owns and manages Foundation Therapy Centers,